Day 1: Afternoon tour

 Your first destination is Ise-Jingu Shinto Shrine.
 Shinto is the indigenous faith of the Japanese.
-It is a way of life and a way of thinking that has been integral part of Japanese culture.
-Observing the Shingo faith means worshipping ancestors as guardians of the family and is also means showing respect for the myriad deity residing in the natural world.
+It is a way of life and a way of thinking that is an integral part of Japanese culture.
+Observing the Shingo faith means worshipping ancestors as guardians of the family and also means showing respect for the myriad deities residing in the natural world.

 Amaterasu-Omikami was formerly worshiped in the Imperial Palace, but following an epidemic, the 10th Emperor decided to move her symbol, the sacred mirror, that she might be worshiped more respectfully and thus end the disaster.
 It was the 11th Emperor who ordered his princess, Yamatohime-no-mikoto, to see the most appropriate place to permanently enshrine and worship Amaterasu-Omikami.
 It is said that the princess traveled the land searching for this special place until she received a revelation by the banks of Isuzugawa River.
 This is origin of Naiku (Inner Shrine) of Jingu you will visit this afternoon.

 After Ise Jingu’s Naiku (inner shrine), you’ll have the opportunity to pick up locally crafted products and food in the Okage-yokocho shopping street, which was built to reflect the atmosphere of the Edo and Meiji periods and to reconstruct the old towns.
-You will feel the nostalgia of old-town Ise
+You will feel the nostalgia of old-town Ise.

-Suggested lunch: Traditional local cuisine called Mehari-Zushi (Sushi) in Okage-yokocho Street
+Suggested lunch: Traditional local cuisine called Mehari-Zushi (Sushi)

 Suggested dinner: Traditional local cuisine and sake at your ryokan (Japanese inn)